 I Don’t Want My Pet To Suffer or My Pet Is Suffering

 Suffering is an interesting term that is used, I believe, inappropriately, to end the life of a pet.
-The definition of suffering says, “to suffer,” and is followed by the word or words, “pain, and/or pain of disease.”
-But as you delve deeper into the actual meaning, it is not the feeling of pain as we think it, but rather it’s the pain of misery and/or despair.
+The definition of suffering says, “to suffer,” and is followed by the word or words, “pain, and/or pain of disease,” which we can easily treat if we use that definition, and that removes suffering if we use that part of the definition.
+But, as you delve deeper into the actual meaning, it is not the feeling of pain as we think it, but rather it’s the pain of misery and/or despair.
 It’s more involved with psychological pain, something our creatures do not experience, or at least it’s never been shown they do.
 Our pets are not concerned or worried about what is going on inside, they adapt to the changes and take care of themselves by listening to what their body is telling them.
 Honestly, it’s the people associated with the pet who suffer when their pet is diminishing for whatever reason.
 That’s a completely different problem than what the pet is experiencing.

 Veterinarians take an oath when they get their DVM (or equal acronym) degree that says in part: “to relieve and prevent suffering.”
 Of course, this applies to the creatures we treat, so it’s understandable that our approach to euthanasia necessitates that we use what we consider to be suffering to allow us to end an animal’s life.
 That was certainly what I was taught and that was my approach for the greater part of my veterinary career.
 It’s only been the latter part of my journey in veterinary medicine that I’ve looked at this approach from a different viewpoint.